 Yang has won multiple international awards in computational modeling, and has been identified as an outstanding researcher by the government.
 She was invited to discuss her model that confirms and predicts economic and demographic development at top research institutes in China and Japan including Chinese Academy of Social Sciences, Peking University, Beijing Normal University, and the University of Tokyo, offering policy recommendations.
 Her presentation at European Solidarity Center and co-authored book with Korean Institute for International Economic Policy shed light on intertwined development paths of political stability and economic prosperity.
 She also mentors students in conducting research in optimizing urban planning, plastic bag ban policy diffusion, democratization, and other political economy related topics.

-She received her PhD in Political Economy and Computational and Applied Mathematics from Claremont Graduate University in 2015.
+She received her PhD in Political Science with concentrations in World Politics and Methods from Claremont Graduate University in 2015.
 She also received an MA in International Studies from Claremont Graduate University in 2011, and an LLB in international politics from Beijing International Studies University in 2009.
 Her research interests include political economy, predictive analytics, computational modeling, and simulation.
 She has numerous publications in the fields of agent-based modeling, complex adaptive systems, network analysis, human social cultural behavioral modeling, and international political economy.
 Her recent research is indexed by Lecture Notes in Computer Science, Springer Advances in Complex Adaptive Systems Modeling, Springer Advances in Intelligent Systems Computing, Institute for Scientific Information, Institute of Electrical and Electronics Engineers (IEEE), and Association for Computing Machinery (ACM) Digital Library.

 - Co-authored with Riqian Li.
 “Feature Selection Modeling on Predicting EV Charging Station Coverage Rate in Southern California.”
 Advances in Human Factors in Simulation and Modeling, Advances in Intelligent Systems and Computing, (2020): 94-99.